NCACP Draft Alarm Ordinance

 Alarm user means any person, corporation, partnership, proprietorship, governmental or educational entity or any other entity owning, leasing, or operating an alarm system, or on whose premises an alarm system is maintained for the protection of such premises.

-Alarm User Awareness Class means a class conducted for the purpose of educating alarm users about the responsible use, operation, and maintenance of alarm systems and the problems created by false alarms.
+Alarm User Awareness Class means a class conducted to educate alarm users about the responsible use, operation, and maintenance of alarm systems and the problems created by false alarms.

 Automatic dial protection device means an automatic dialing device or an automatic telephone dialing alarm system which, upon being activated, automatically initiates to the (City/Town) Police Department a recorded message or code signal indicating a need for law enforcement response.

 Cancellation means termination of response by the Police Department when the alarm company notifies the Police Department that there is not an existing situation at the alarm site requiring police response after an alarm dispatch request.
-If cancellation occurs prior to police arriving at the scene, this is not a false alarm for the purpose of civil penalty, and no penalty will be assessed.
+If cancellation occurs prior to police arriving at the scene, this is not a false alarm and no penalty will be assessed.

 False alarm means the activation of an alarm system when, upon inspection by the Police Department, there is no evidence of unauthorized entry, robbery, or other such crime attempted in or on the premises which would have activated a properly functioning alarm system.
 Notwithstanding the foregoing, a false alarm does not include an alarm which can reasonably be determined to have been caused or activated by unusually violent conditions of nature.